Have you ever gone into something not knowing what to expect? How about saying yes to something without even knowing anything about it?

 A question came up about the need for a self-standing Revit 2016 plotting station to generate PDFs.
 A firm did not want to tie up a standalone or network license when running off a batch of plots.
 I initially latched on the prospect of using the Autodesk’s Batch Plotting App, but realized right away its major limitations was that it was not a non-licensed self-standing product and worse did not print to PDF.

-While I typically use a premium screen capture and image annotation tool on a daily basis.
-I’ll suggest anyone to try this tip to take higher quality image shots within Revit as a Render image.
+Wanting to save a view as an image for reports?
+There are a few easy steps to taking higher-quality image shots within Revit as a Render image.
 It will store the image in the Revit Project Browser, after which the image view in Revit is exported to a standalone file for creating reports.

 Snaps are great in Revit and assist us with aligning many objects, but sometimes get in the way or inadvertently cause us to make an error.
 Let’s say for this example we have placed a Section Annotation (Building or Wall) and didn’t quite make it perpendicular to the wall we want to section.
 If the view created is not normal to the object being cut, we cannot utilize our tools, such as dimensions, with it.